 EHR software systems help cut down on paper records and many arduous manual tasks, but a more profound change in the overall healthcare IT is the new focus on the entire continuum of care.
 The continuum of care focuses on how a patient receive care as they change hands among different healthcare settings and providers such as hospitals, doctors’ offices, therapy/rehab, and long-term care.

-In this kind of scenario, it becomes imperative that long-term care facilities should look for an EHR system that helps them not only manage their patients’ data effectively, but also share that data with other facilities whenever necessary.
+In this kind of scenario, it becomes imperative that long-term care facilities should look for an EHR system that helps them not only manage their patients’ data effectively but also share that data with other facilities whenever necessary.

 But not all electronic health records software is created equal.
 Some electronic health records are difficult to work with, create information silos, or drain your budget.
 To ensure that your facility gets the functionality it needs without any extra burdens, consider these four factors when evaluating new EHR systems.

 Pick an easy-to-use system.
-It will lower the cost of ownership, will be easier for your staff to work with, and decrease the amount of time you need to spend training your staff.
+It will lower the cost of ownership, will be easier for your staff to work with, and decrease the amount of time you need to spend on training your staff.
 A user-friendly system will also make it faster and easier to onboard new employees as your facility grows.

 Customizability is all about how well an electronic health record system works with your facility and its processes.
-Does it confirm to your workflow?
+Does it conform to your workflow?
 Use the same terminology as you?
 The same forms?
 If it doesn’t, how willing is your software vendor to work with you to make enhancements to the system and incorporate changes?
 The best EHR systems and providers will go out of their way to fit into your facility and integrate with your processes.

 Electronic health records software is a powerful tool, but it isn’t the only system your facility and your staff will interact with.
 You’ll also be dealing with pharmacies, hospitals, and other organizations.
 How well will your EHR software work with those different systems?
 To help you understand how much interoperability your electronic health records software provides, ask these three questions: